Kepler's Orbits and Special Relativity in Introductory Classical Mechanics: Keplerian Limit and Orbit Equation

 \section{Keplerian Limit and Orbit Equation}

 The planets of our solar system are described by near-circular orbits $(e \ll 1)$ and require only small relativistic corrections $(v/c \ll 1)$.
 Mercury has the largest eccentricity $(e \approx 0.2)$, and the next largest is that of Mars $(e \approx 0.09)$.
-Therefore, $\lambda$ [defined after Eq.~(\ref{eq_SR})] is taken to be a small relativistic correction to near-circular orbits of Newtonian mechanics (Keplerian orbits).
-Neglecting the radial component of the velocity, which is small compared to the tangential component, and expanding $\gamma$ to first order in $v^2/c^2$ results in
+Therefore, $\lambda$ [defined after Eq.\,(\ref{eq_SR_rel_mass})] is taken to be a small relativistic correction to near-circular orbits of Newtonian mechanics---Keplerian orbits.
+This correction is approximated using the first-order series $\gamma \approx 1 + \tfrac{1}{2} (v/c)^2$, and neglecting the radial component of velocity $v \approx r \dot{\theta}$